FeSi

 What is FeSi used for?

-Iron monosilicide (FeSi) is used in thermoelectric power generation, semiconductor research, and spintronics development.
+Iron monosilicide (FeSi) is used in thermoelectric devices, spintronic research, semiconductor manufacturing, and magnetic materials development.

 What is the band gap of FeSi?